Darr3n2GG/The-Convoy/README.md

 6. The Convoy will open in a new window.

-If help is needed, feel free to ask at [Discussions/installation and game help](https://github.com/Darr3n2GG/The-Convoy/discussions/categories/installation-and-game-help)
+If help is needed, feel free to ask at [Discussions/Installation and Game Help](https://github.com/Darr3n2GG/The-Convoy/discussions/categories/installation-and-game-help).

 ## Credits